Things to Know About the Coronavirus (COVID-19)

-The import account is approximately 20% of goods from China and is followed by Korea and Japan which is at 10% each.
+The import account is approximately 20% of goods from China, followed by Korea and Japan, at 10% each.

 Philippines’ Tourism affected by Coronavirus (COVID-19)

-The tourism industry of the Philippines is the major contributor to the economy.
+The tourism industry of the Philippines is a major contributor to the economy.
 It contributed 12.7% in the year 2018.

-While in the first ten months of 2019, seven million foreign tourists visited the country.
-This is according to PSA records.
+While in the first ten months of 2019, seven million foreign tourists visited the country, according to PSA records.

 The majority of the tourist population recorded were Chinese tourists.
 There’s a total of 1.49 million Chinese tourists visited the Philippines.

-The said report is according to the Department of Tourism (DOT).
+The said report is from the Department of Tourism (DOT).

-The tourism official also expected to attract four million Chinese tourists in 2022.
+In addition, the tourism official is expected to attract four million Chinese tourists in 2022.
 This is before the COVID-19 outbreak.

-Since the virus cannot be contained, other countries already closed borders with China.
+Since the virus cannot be contained, other countries already closed their borders with China.

-Many had banned travels.
+Many had banned travel.
 The way that can prevent people from infecting people.

 The same as the Philippines.
-It banned travels from China, Hongkong, and Macau.
+It banned travel from China, Hongkong, and Macau.